 Mine Çetinkaya-Rundel is Professor of the Practice at Duke University and Developer Educator at RStudio.
 Mine’s work focuses on innovation in statistics and data science pedagogy, with an emphasis on computing, reproducible research, student-centered learning, and open-source education as well as pedagogical approaches for enhancing retention of women and under-represented minorities in STEM.
 Mine works on integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies and analysis of real and complex datasets.
 Mine works on the OpenIntro project, whose mission is to make educational products that are free, transparent, and lower barriers to education.
 As part of this project she co-authored four open-source introductory statistics textbooks.
 She is also the creator and maintainer of datasciencebox.org and she teaches the popular Statistics with R MOOC on Coursera.
 Mine is a Fellow of the ASA and Elected Member of the ISI as well as the winner of the 2021 Robert V. Hogg Award for For Excellence in Teaching Introductory Statistics.

-Max Kuhn is a software engineer at RStudio.
-He is currently working on improving R’s modeling capabilities and maintaining about 30 packages, including caret.
-He was a Director of Nonclinical Statistics at Pfizer Global R&D in Connecticut.
-He was applying models in the pharmaceutical and diagnostic industries for over 18 years.
+Max Kuhn is a software engineer at Posit (née RStudio).
+He is working on improving R's modeling capabilities and maintaining about 30 packages, including caret.
+He was a Senior Director of Nonclinical Statistics at Pfizer and had been applying models in the pharmaceutical and diagnostic industries for over 18 years.
 Max has a Ph.D. in Biostatistics.
-Max is the author of numerous R packages for techniques in machine learning and reproducible research and is an Associate Editor for the Journal of Statistical Software.
-He, and Kjell Johnson, wrote the book Applied Predictive Modeling, which won the Ziegel award from the American Statistical Association, which recognizes the best book reviewed in Technometrics in 2015.
-Their latest book, Feature Engineering and Selection, was published in 2019, and his book Tidy Models with R, was published in 2022.
+He, and Kjell Johnson, wrote the book Applied Predictive Modeling, which won the Ziegel award from the American Statistical Association.
+Their second book, Feature Engineering and Selection, was published in 2019, and his book Tidy Models with R, was published in 2022.

 Mara Averick (better known as @dataandme) is our tidyverse developer advocate.
 She got into R by way of a long-time love of the NBA and (fantasy) basketball.
 When not catering to the every whim of her dogs, she can be found: perusing weird words; indulging her bibliomania; and/or quantifying, visualizing, and watching Archer.